OpenTranslationBible/open-bible/en-GB/18.Job/md/job-22.md

 ## Job 22:26

-> For then you will delight in the Almighty
+> For then you will find joy in the Almighty
 > and lift up your face to God.

 ## Job 22:27

-> You will pray to Him, and He will hear you,
+> You will call upon Him, and He will answer you,
 > and you will fulfil your vows.

 ## Job 22:28